autotyed/autotyed/README.md

 - Minimal installation scripts for macOS.
   - Run `make install` to automatically install most of the dependencies on a mac server.
   - You should read through the script and understand what it does before running it.
+- A [wiki](../../wiki) where installation instructions will be refined.

 **Pull requests for Linux and/or Docker are welcomed!** I run all this stuff on dedicated Mac servers, so I have no need to venture down the Linux path.
 All of